scikit-learn/blog/README.md

 ### Trademark

 A [detailed document](/assets/brand_guidelines/2025-02-scikit-learn-brand-guidelines.pdf)
-containing the term of use of the scikit-learn brand is available for reference.
+containing the terms of use of the scikit-learn brand is available for reference.

 ### scikit-learn Color Palette
 ![#29ABE2 Cyan](/assets/images/brand_images/colorswatch_29ABE2_cyan.png) `RGB 41/171/226 | HEX #29ABE2 | scikit-learn Cyan`